MiguelSanLeon/Rock-Paper-Scissors-Lizard-Spock/README.md

 * [Chrome DevTools](https://developer.chrome.com/docs/devtools/)

-    - Chrome DevTools was used during the development process to check css style, modify html anc css and improve the website view.
+    - Chrome DevTools was used during the development process to check CSS style, modify HTML and CSS and improve the website view.

 * Responsiveness

-    - [Am I Responsive?](http://ami.responsivedesign.is/#) was used to check responsiveness of the site pages using different devices.
+    - [Am I Responsive?](http://ami.responsivedesign.is/#).It was used to check responsiveness of the site pages using different devices.

     - [Responsive Design Checker](https://www.responsivedesignchecker.com/) was used to check responsiveness of the site pages on different screen sizes.